Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 In addition, we plot the profiles of averaged gas density, total velocity, magnetic field, and pressure as a function of $x$.
 The average is performed over the $y$ and $z$ directions perpendicular to the shock normal (i.e, the $x$ direction).
 As shown in Fig.~\ref{fig:vis.}, the shock wave compresses the preshock density and pressure by a factor of $\approx4$ and $\approx 10^4$, respectively, which is consistent with the strong shock limit ($M_{\rm s}\gg1$) of the jump conditions \citep{1870RSPT..160..277M,hugoniot1889memoir}.
 We find that when the postshock density fluctuation is taken into account, the postshock density can locally be $\approx7$ times higher than the preshock density (see Tab.~1).

 Figs.~\ref{fig:vsvc2d} and \ref{fig:bsbc2d} present the maps of decomposed turbulent velocity and turbulent magnetic field at $t\approx0.75t_{\rm shock}$, respectively.
 The maps are averaged along the $z-$axis.
-The turbulent velocity is the same for both parallel and perpendicular shock cases.
+The turbulent velocity is the similar for both parallel and perpendicular shock cases.
 This shows that the generation of turbulence and its properties are insensitive to the shock obliquity given our numerical setups.
-Obviously, the solenoidal component is dominant over the compressive component.
+Turbulence is induced by the Richtmyer-Meshkov instability (RMI; \citealt{2010RSPTA.368.1769N}).
+The shock front gets deformed when it interacts with a pre-shock density fluctuation.
+The basic mechanism for RMI is baroclinic vorticity generation caused by the misalignment of the pressure gradient and the local density gradient across the front \citep{2002AnRFM..34..445B}.
+As the shock front becomes more distorted, secondary instabilities, such as the Kelvin-Helmholtz instability \citep{1982JGR....87.7431M}, ultimately drive the postshock turbulence \citep{2013ApJ...770...84F,2016MNRAS.463.3989J}.
+The postshock turbulence is, therefore, regulated only by the pre-shock density fluctuations, consistent with \cite{2012ApJ...744...71I}.
+We find obviously the solenoidal component is dominant over the compressive component.
 The difference appears in the case of the Kolmogorov preshock density spectrum.
 We find a slightly larger compressive component compared to the case with a shallow density spectrum.
 As for the magnetic fields, the dominance of the solenoidal component is even more significant, with the solenoidal component's amplitude $\sim 100$ times higher than the compressive component.
-This is naturally expected as only the solenoidal turbulence is responsible for turbulent dynamo, which is much more efficient than the magnetic field amplification via turbulent compression \citep{2011PhRvL.107k4504F}.
+This is naturally expected as only the solenoidal turbulence is responsible for turbulent dynamo, which is much more efficient than the magnetic field amplification via turbulent compression.
+Note that the magnetic field amplification is also correlated with the preshock density contrasts.
+A larger density contrast results in more significant postshock turbulence (i.e., velocity fluctuation) and consequently stronger amplification of magnetic fields \citep{2013ApJ...772L..20I,2013ApJ...770...84F}.